ethereum/execution-spec-tests/README.md

     Help for other platforms is available in the [online doc](https://ethereum.github.io/execution-spec-tests/getting_started/quick_start/).

-2. Clone the [execution-spec-tests](https://github.com/ethereum/execution-spec-tests) repo and install its and dependencies (it's recommended to use a virtual environment for the installation):
+2. Clone the [execution-spec-tests](https://github.com/ethereum/execution-spec-tests) repo and install its dependencies (it's recommended to use a virtual environment for the installation):

    ```console
    git clone https://github.com/ethereum/execution-spec-tests